-Literally meaning “Hibiscus egg”, Egg Foo Young is prepared with beaten eggs and most often minced ham and is a great option for a healthy filling breakfast.
+Literally meaning “Hibiscus egg”, it is prepared with beaten eggs and most often minced ham and is a great option for a healthy filling breakfast.

-Egg Foo Young Recipe was invented to use up all the leftovers of the kitchen, which includes veggies and meats and thus this can be prepared with a variety of the vegetables as well as meat.
+This recipe was invented to use up all the leftovers of the kitchen, which includes veggies and meats and thus this can be prepared with a variety of vegetables as well as meat.

-In America, Egg Foo Young is served with brown sauce or gravy.
+In America, it is served with brown sauce or gravy.
 A tangy sauce that instantly takes the dish to another level.

-The vegetables in the eggs, the slight hint of umami flavor from the soy sauce and sesame oil, this Omelette is different.
-This one is definitely a favourite breakfast dish in any Chinese restaurant,
+The vegetables in the eggs, the slight hint of umami flavor from the soy sauce, and sesame oil, this Omelette is different.
+This one is definitely a favorite breakfast dish in any Chinese restaurant,

 This dish is,